Gypsy Joe: Early career

 Meléndez began his wrestling career in 1951 at age 18.
-During a lengthy tenure in his native Puerto Rico, he went under various monikers and learned the ropes with the likes of Pedro Morales and Carlos Colón Sr. Meléndez made his United States debut at Sunnyside Garden Arena in Sunnyside, Queens, New York City in 1963.
+During a lengthy tenure in his native Puerto Rico, he went under various monikers and learned the ropes with the likes of Pedro Morales and Carlos Colón Sr. Meléndez made his mainland United States debut at Sunnyside Garden Arena in Sunnyside, Queens, New York City in 1963.
 Primarily using the name Gypsy Joe by this point, he mainly worked for Nick Gulas and later Jerry Jarrett in the Southeastern region, particularly Mid-Southern Wrestling.
 During his Gulas run, he was often teamed with heels like Tojo Yamamoto, with whom he formed the No Pain Train, and The Cuban Assassin.
 He also joined forces with Frank Martinez to be collectively known as the Blue Infernos.
 The masked duo would attain tag team championships on numerous occasions.
 By the 1970s, Gypsy Joe was a local star of Chattanooga, Tennessee, regularly performing at Soldiers and Sailors Memorial Auditorium on Saturdays and appearing on local WDEF-TV.
 His career wasn't limited to the South, however, winning championships around the country as well as in Canada's Stampede Wrestling.

 However, with the rise of national promotions like the World Wrestling Federation and World Championship Wrestling in the 1980s, the local industry that Joe had developed a career in began to dwindle.
 He would not be among those fortunate enough to find success in the major US promotions.
 Joe eventually made his way overseas into the Japanese wrestling scene, to work for All Japan Pro Wrestling where his highly physical brawling style akin to The Sheik and Abdullah the Butcher was met with success.
 Bloody encounters with the likes of Mr. Pogo and a penchant for taunting his opponents to attack him with weapons earned Joe a strong reputation in the death match scene and helped solidify his cult following in the region.
 Despite his aging body, Joe remained active in Japan throughout the 1980s and 1990s where he also refereed and mentored upcoming stars of the hardcore style.